964Code/JavaScript-2-Portfolio-/README.md

 # About Project

 This project was created for KYH JavaScript 2 assignment showcasing React-basics by creating a portfolio solo.
+Note that this is the first version of the portfolio, a new one is planned to be made during the summer.

 ## Additional packages used